Porites porites: Description

 Porites porites forms irregular patches of short, finger-like lobes with blunt, slightly swollen tips.
 Sometimes these are densely packed but in other locations they are widely spaced.
 The lobes are up to 2.5 cm wide which distinguishes this species from other members of the genus that have narrower lobes.
 They may be curved or hooked and grow in all directions.
 The colour is usually white or pale blueish-grey.

 This species is known to be some of the oldest forms of life on earth due to the slow growth rate of the coral.
 The coral is formed from tiny polyps that attach together at the base of their skeletons and branch outward.
-Scientists believe that some Porites coral are up to 1,000 years old and can reach heights of eight meters and widths of up to five meters.
+Scientists believe that some Porites coral are up to 1,000 years old and can reach heights of 8 m and widths of up to 5 m.

 Distribution and habitat

 Porites porites occurs throughout the Gulf of Mexico, the Caribbean Sea, the Bahamas and southern Florida and as far south as Venezuela.
 It is also found in shallow tropical seas off the west coast of Africa.
 It is found from low water mark down to a depth of about 20 m and occurs on both fore reefs and back reefs where the water is not too turbid.
-It also occurs on the prop roots of mangroves and among seagrass {Thalassia spp.).
+It also occurs on the prop roots of mangroves and among seagrass (Thalassia spp.).